exercism/javascript/exercises/concept/high-score-board/.docs/instructions.md

 Write a function `normalizeScore`.
 To practice your object skills, instead of two parameters this function should accept one object as parameter.
 That object contains a key `score` with the value being a player's score (a number).
-There is also a second key `normalizeFn` that has a function as value.
+There is also a second key `normalizeFunction` that has a function as value.
 This function takes a score as argument and returns the corrected score.

 Your function `normalizeScore` should return the normalized score that you get after applying the the normalization function to the score that was passed in.